ClickHouse/clickhouse-docs/knowledgebase/change-the-prompt-in-clickhouse-client.md

 ---
 title: Change the prompt in clickhouse-client
-description: "It's possible to change the prompt in the clickhouse-client command window."
+description: "This article explains how to change the prompt in your Clickhouse client terminal window from :) to whatever you want."
 date: 2023-11-16
 ---

 # Change the prompt in `clickhouse client`

-It's possible to change how the prompt is displayed in the `clickhouse client` command window.
+## Background

+If you don't like how `clickhouse client` displays the prompt in your terminal window, it's possible to change it by creating a single XML file.
+This article explains how to change the prompt to whatever you want.

 The default prompt is your local computer name followed by `:) `:

 ![](./images/change-the-prompt-in-clickhouse-client/default-prompt-example.png)

 However, you can edit the prompt to be whatever you want:

 ![](./images/change-the-prompt-in-clickhouse-client/custom-prompt-example.png)

+## Steps

 To edit the prompt, follow these steps: